anyuzer/draft-ra-wiki/delivery/docker.md

 ## What

-Docker is an open container platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
-It is a faster alternative to traditional virtual machines.

-Developers are in control of their application dependencies.
-Their application and its dependencies are bundled into a single Docker image artifact, along with their app code.
-The same artifact used locally is shipped to production: "works for me" = "works in prod".
+Developers are now capable of managing their application dependencies.
+Their application and its dependencies are bundled into a single Docker image artifact.
+The same artifact used locally can be shipped to production: "works for me" = "works in prod".
 When a Docker image is deployed, it is as if an entirely new server has been built from scratch.
 The application is tested against its dependencies.

 Docker images are layered.
 The `Dockerfile` is a declarative list of commands (e.g. COPY, RUN, etc).
 At each and every step, it stores a snapshot of the image.
 Images can be built on top of other images.
 If we use a base image that gets updated, our application will get updated as well.